 - Monthly Plan (VPN+Storage): $10.99/month ($3.84 on the first month)

 - Yearly Plan (VPN+Storage): $99.99/year ($34.99 on the first year)

 Not long ago, you were able to benefit from a 7-day money-back guarantee no matter which package you choose, with or without the discount.

 However, now, things are different.
 Despite increasing the duration to 30 days, IPVanish did screw up one thing.
 Monthly subscribers no longer get a refund.
 Only those who subscribe to a yearly package do.

 There are two ways through which you can pay for your IPVanish subscription: Credit card or PayPal.
 The first option includes the most popular payment cards, like Visa, MasterCard, Discover, American Express, and more.

 However, there are no cryptocurrency payment methods yet, such as Bitcoin.

 Is There a Free Trial?

 IPVanish used to offer a free trial period for new users, allowing them to test the service before they commit to it.
 However, when I contacted customer support via live chat, Arnel informed me that this feature was no longer available.

-There is, though, a seven-day refund policy that allows you to test IPVanish thoroughly.
+There is, though, a 30-day refund policy that allows you to test IPVanish thoroughly if you’re a yearly subscriber.
 Before that period ends, you can ask for your money back in case you’re dissatisfied with the service.
 And please note that a lot of elite VPNs don’t offer a free trial period.
-However, the majority of those brands have a 30-day money-back guarantee instead of a short one-week option.
+However, the majority of those brands have a 30-day money-back guarantee with any kind of subscription they offer.